Skip to main content

 How to import & export custom website mappings

-You can export custom site mappings by clicking on Hayami, clicking on:
+You can export individual custom site mappings by clicking on Hayami, navigating to:

-Settings > Custom websites > (i) Info icon on website you want to export > Export
+Settings > Custom websites > info icon on website you want to export > Export

 Image

-You can share this custom mapping file for others to import (on Custom websites settings page), if desired.
+You can share this custom mapping file for others to import if desired.
 Once you’ve imported a new custom website mapping, you may notice the Hayami extension with a (!) badge.

 Image